clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/bare-metal-manual-install.rst

 Additional manual installer settings
 ====================================

-The next steps of the manual installer setup process will allow you to set up any additional command-line parameters to the kernel, create a hostname for your system, set up an administrative user, install additional software bundles and optionally create a static IP address for your system.
+The next steps of the manual installer setup process allows you to:

+* Set up any additional command-line parameters to the kernel.
+* Create a hostname for your system.
+* Set up an administrative user.
+* Install additional software bundles.
+* Optionally create a static IP address for your system.

 #.
-On the menu :guilabel:`Append to kernel cmdline`, you can add additional
+The :guilabel:`Append to kernel cmdline` menu shown in figure 5 allows you
-   options to the kernel command-line to further customize your installation as shown in figure 5.
+   to add additional options to the kernel command-line to further customize your installation.
 Normally this is not required but if there are specific options that need to be set in the Linux kernel you can enter them here.
 For a complete list of command-line parameters for the Linux kernel you can visit the official documentation of the `latest kernel's